⇛ Slides & animations from Starship 2024 update presentation by Elon Musk

 Early design iteration of Starship from 2016 to 2019:

 Starting Starship's active test program in early 2019 SpaceX built the first prototype test vehicle (Starhopper) at its Boca Chica launch facility in South Texas, now known as Starbase, mated it with a single Raptor engine and conducted several hop tests.
 Starhopper lifted up for about 150 meters in its last test on August 2019 and was retired.
 There was a second Starship test facility in Cocoa, Florida, but after the first full scale test vehicle Starship Mk1 exploded on November 2019 in Boca Chica, the Cocoa site was abandoned.
-After several Starship prototypes had exploded during pressure or static fire tests Starship SN5 successfully passed the same test Starhopper did - a 150 meter hop on August 2020.
+After several Starship prototypes had exploded during pressure or static fire tests Starship SN5 successfully passed the same test Starhopper did (a 150 meter hop) - on August 2020.
 A month later Starship SN6 did the same.
 Starship SN8 was the first flight-ready prototype to have a nose cone, fins and three Raptor engines.
 On December 2020 it successfully performed a 12.5 km flight with the distinctive "skydiver" belly flop maneuver on descent before crashing on the landing pad.
 Starships SN9, SN10 & SN11 met a similar fate.
 Starship SN15, the next major iteration of Starship family with hundreds of improvements over the previous prototypes, was the first to finnaly stick the landing on May 2021.

 Lunar Starship (Human Landing System)

 On April 2021 NASA announced it has selected SpaceX to develop the first commercial human lander that will carry American astronauts to the lunar surface in mid-2020s as part of the Artemis program.
 Since 2020 SpaceX is developing a lunar optimized Starship to transport crew between lunar orbit and the surface of the Moon.
 The Lunar Starship (called Human Landing System or HLS) will land on the surface of the Moon with large gas thrusters instead of the Raptor engines (which are too powerful and would kick up a ton of Lunar regolith during landing), it won't have flaps and heat shielding (required for Earth return), will be painted white and will have a Dragon-derived docking port on the nosecone.
+There will also be a cargo version of the Lunar Starship.

 Iterations of Starship Super Heavy: